Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Joint Link Matching and Flow Routing via Lagrangian Duality

 \section{Joint Link Matching and Flow Routing via Lagrangian Duality}

-From the structure of \eqref{eq:prob:constrainted_routing_and_matching:primal}, we observe that by the maximum link rate constraints \eqref{eq:const:path:flow_rate} couple the decisions on the LCT connections, traffic flow rates and routing paths, while the remaining constraints are independent of each other as separate feasible domains $\mathcal{C}$, $\mathcal{Q}$, and $\mathcal{X}$.
+From the structure of \eqref{eq:prob:constrainted_routing_and_matching:primal}, we observe that the maximum link-rate constraints \eqref{eq:const:path:flow_rate} couple the decisions on the LCT connections, traffic flow rates, and routing paths, while the remaining constraints are independent and define the separate feasible domains $\mathcal{C}$, $\mathcal{Q}$, and $\mathcal{X}$.
 Therefore, lifting \eqref{eq:const:path:flow_rate} to the objective function with the Lagrange multipliers decouples the constraints on the LCT connections, the flow rate allocation, and the routing.
-These decisions will affect each other via the Lagrange multipliers that penalize those links with violations in their maximum link rate constraints.
-Higher violation on a link implies that it will have a high traffic load, which further indicates that the link should be prioritized to be connected, but should be avoided in traffic flows' routing paths.
+These decisions affect each other via the Lagrange multipliers that penalize links with violations of their maximum link-rate constraints.
+A larger violation on a link implies that it will have a high traffic load, which further indicates that the link should be prioritized for connection but avoided in traffic-flow routing paths.
 By adjusting the Lagrange multipliers, e.g., via subgradient descent, we can jointly optimize the LCT connections, flow rates, and routing paths, while making these decisions separately.